ConnorFriday-code/NoteGroupsProjectThree/README.md

 - For notes to load quickly even at larger sizes

-Simple text and styling causes notes to load at a rapid pace, even as their size begins to grow large.
+Simple text and styling cause notes to load at a rapid pace, even as their size begins to grow large.

 ![Fast page load times](readme_folder/features/current-features/note-load-times.png)

 - For the homepage to load notes at an acceptable speed

-Due to notes not having images, limted styling, and limited text length, the load they put on load times is minimal.
+Due to notes not having images, limited styling, and limited text length, the load they put on load times is minimal.

 ![alt text](readme_folder/features/current-features/home-load-times.png)